10p-freddo/fruitstrap/README.md

 Significant changes:

-    1.8.0 will use an Xcode project instead of a Makefile (to prepare for 2.0.0) 2.0.0 will break out the commands into their own files, and create ios-deploy-lib for node.js use
+    1.8.0 will use an Xcode project instead of a Makefile (to prepare for 2.0.0) (1.x branch) 2.0.0 will break out the commands into their own files, and create ios-deploy-lib for node.js use (master branch)

+## Development

+The legacy `1.x` version is under the `1.x` branch.
+Bug fixes for the `1.x` series will occur under there.
+The 'master' branch now contains the `2.x` series, and is the development branch.

 ## Installation
 =======